MPoL-dev/MPoL/docs/tutorials/gpu_setup_tutorial.rst

 required if you have more than one GPU, if ``device='cuda'`` then PyTorch will use the default cuda device.*

-Now that we have our device set, let's create some data-filled tensor objects from the mock ALMA dataset.
+Now that we have our device set, let us create some data-filled tensor objects from the mock ALMA dataset.
 This is a multi-channel dataset which is represented as a data cube.
 Here we will use the central channel of the cube for demonstration purposes, this corresponds to